Image generation in Codex CLI: gpt-image-2, the $imagegen skill, and visual development workflows

-This article covers the architecture, configuration, and practical workflows that make image generation useful for senior developers — not as a toy, but as a production prototyping tool.
+This article covers the architecture, configuration and practical workflows that make image generation useful for senior developers, not as a toy, but as a prototyping tool with real cost implications.

-The reasoning mode is the most consequential change for developer use.
-Before rendering, gpt-image-2 analyses the prompt’s meaning, plans composition, and reasons through layout constraints2.
-For UI mockups and diagram generation, this translates to significantly fewer iterations to reach a usable result.
+The reasoning mode matters most for developer workflows.
+Before rendering, gpt-image-2 analyses the prompt, plans composition and reasons through layout constraints1.
+For UI mockups and diagram generation, this translates to fewer iterations to reach a usable result.

-Codex CLI ships a built-in skill at codex-rs/skills/src/assets/samples/imagegen/SKILL.md that wraps image generation into a structured workflow6.
+Codex CLI ships a built-in skill at codex-rs/skills/src/assets/samples/imagegen/SKILL.md that wraps image generation into a structured workflow8.
 You invoke it in three ways:

 # Explicit skill mention